drgfragkos/gLuhn.py/README.txt

 You may modify, reuse and distribute the code freely as long as it is referenced back to the author using the following line: ..based on gLuhn.py by @drgfragkos

 gLuhn.py v0.7 - Check/Generate PAN based on Luhn algorithm (c)gfragkos 2013
+gLuhn.py v0.8 - Check/Generate PAN based on Luhn algorithm, validate IIN (c)gfragkos 2020

 usage: gLuhn.py [PAN]
-Given any Primary Account Number (PAN), the application will check if it is valid by using the Luhn algorithm.
-If the PAN contains any number of question mark (?) characters e.g.: 12345555?23412?4, all valid combinations for that PAN will be generated.
+              Given any Primary Account Number (PAN), the application checks if it is valid by checking against the Luhn algorithm.
+(No IIN check)

+              If the PAN contains any number of question mark (?) characters e.g.: 12345555?23412?4, all valid combinations for that PAN are generated, while excluding any PAN that doesn't belong to a valid Issuer Identification Number (IIN)

+Note:
 I couldn't find a tool capable of generating all possible combinations of valid card numbers (PAN) while specific digits in the PAN are known already.
 The tool can be used to validate a single PAN or it can generate all valid combinations for a partially known PAN.
+This tool is meant to be useful for:
+  a) data discovery
+  b) digital forensics investigations
+  c) OSINT

 Examples: